TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/tls-and-ssl/tls-and-ssl.md

 If you need to, [generate self-signed certs](#self-signed-certs) first and come back.

-**Note:** It is imortant to consider that TLS 1.3 doesn't support cipher selection.
-This isn't a Tyk decision, though.
+{{< note success >}} It is imortant to consider that TLS 1.3 doesn't support cipher selection.
+The Tyk Pump is not currently configurable in our Tyk Cloud solution.

 #### Add/Replace these sections in the conf files